 “Notably, for most businesses, the largest operating expense is that of their human capital, in the form of their payroll expense.”
 2

-✔Sending money online to foreign countries can still take several days, if a number of correspondent banks are involved.
+✔Sending money online to foreign countries can still take several days, depending on settlement method and if a number of correspondent banks are involved.

 ✔Money transfer providers have to comply with know-your-customer and anti-money laundering regulations.
 The checks required can slow down money transfers.
-Central bank RTGS systems such as that being introduced by the Bank of Mexico may incorporate streamlined processes that speed things up.
+Central bank RTGS systems such as the RBA’s may incorporate streamlined processes that speed things up.

 With 17 years experience in the financial industry, Frances is a highly regarded writer and speaker on banking, finance and economics.
 She writes regularly for the Financial Times, Forbes and a range of financial industry publications.
 Her writing has featured in The Economist, the New York Times and the Wall Street Journal.
 She is a frequent commentator on TV, radio and online news media including the BBC and RT TV.